ANtlord/common-cheat-sheet/README.md

 Run a script `salt '<host>' cmd.script salt://scripts/runme.sh` Set grain: `salt '<host>' grains.setval '<key>' '<val>'` Set roles: `salt '<host>' grains.setval roles "['certain-role']"`

+# Graphite
+To send data to graphite from bash `echo 'path.to.metric value|g' > /dev/udb/localhost/port`

+# Syscalls
+Possible subjects: NASM, Linux, Assembly, Syscalls
+How to get a list of syscalls:
+- `man 2 syscalls` there should be a path to file where they are defined (currently: /usr/include/asm/unistd.h)
+- The file is split into two parts: 64bit (/usr/include/asm/unistd_64.h) and 32bit: (/usr/include/asm/unistd_32.h)